Xiaomin-Li/CPU_GPU_Profiling/README.md

 ### To run
 #### make sure msr file readable
 * sudo modprobe msr

+#### Run with user program
+* add user program command into powerlog file
+  * The profiling tool will be terminated if timeout or the user program returned or by keyboard 'Ctrl + C'

 #### Run cpu log file seperately:
 * cd cpu